Lisa-Fink/Chat-App/chat-app-server/README.md

 ## Messages

 ### Create a Message
+(user sending request must be in the channel)

-- `POST /messages`: Create a new message without attachments.
+- `POST /servers/{serverID}/channels/{channelID}/messages`: Create a new message without attachments.
     - Request:
       ```json
       {